Will Social Security Be There For Me When I Retire?

 Once again to stabilize Social Security before 2033, Congress will need to make changes to the Social Security program by passing legislation.
 Something they were able to do in record time in the early 1980s.

-What are the options to fix Social Security?
+What are the Options to Fix Social Security?

 There is much discussion about how to “fix” Social Security and many ideas have been suggested.
 Two likely options are raising the income cap and increasing the FICA tax rate from 6.2% to 7.2%.